openhwgroup/cvw-arch-verif/README.md

 * PMA is implementation-defined and cannot be tested explicitly.
 The user must define the `ACCESS_FAULT_ADDRESS to be an illegal physical address (typically 0 unless memory is implemented at that address); the Exceptions tests do limited PMA testing by ensuring this address thorows an AccessFault.

 Notes:
 Unprivileged extensions are being refactored to share code

-Use make --jobs to create the SystemVerilog covergroups and assembly language tests.
+Use make tests --jobs to create the SystemVerilog covergroups and assembly language tests.

-# **Git overview**

 **Setup and contribute:**